Copyright © 2011 by Theosophical University Press

 Shall one then call it God or a god?
 Emphatically No, because there are many universes; therefore are there many "spaces" with a background of an incomprehensible greater Space, without limiting magnitude, inclosing all.
 Our own home-universe is only one among literally innumerable similar universes scattered over the fields of boundless Space, each such universe vitalized and intelligently inspired by the boundless Cosmic Life.
 The world universal, space universal, is full of gods, "sparks of eternity," links in an endless causative chain of cosmic intelligences that live and move and have their being in the vast spaces of infinitude, precisely as we do in our own home-universe on our own smaller scale.

-While some of the invisible worlds are of substances and energies much more ethereal than those which animate and structurally compose the visible words, there are likewise worlds much more material and gross than ours.
+While some of the invisible worlds are of substances and energies much more ethereal than those which animate and structurally compose the visible worlds, there are likewise worlds much more material and gross than ours.
 Both are invisible and intangible to us because our physical senses do not respond to the vibrational rates that these higher and lower worlds possess.
 Indeed, they respond only to one small range of even the physical universe, the mother of our senses.
 It is this restriction of the powers of our sense-apparatus which prevents us from tuning in with these other and widely-differing vibrational rates.

 Scientific research states that radiation alone covers a gamut of vibrating substances comprising some seventy octaves, ranging from the most penetrating and hardest rays known as yet, first named by Dr. Millikan "cosmic rays," through octaves of less amplitude and vibrational degree such as x-rays, ordinary light, heat, to that form of radiation used in radio work.
 Of this entire range of seventy octaves, our eyes perceive barely one octave.
 Thus, amazing as is the ability of our physical optics to translate the radiation which we call light to the brain, it is after all but one part in seventy which they tell us something about — and that something itself is imperfect information.
 Small wonder it is that H. P. Blavatsky wrote in her Secret Doctrine that our physical universe is but concreted or crystallized "light" — almost exactly what twentieth century science calls radiation.